So, when can I play video games on my quantum computer?

 Once put into a physical implementation, like photons, superconducting circuits (two electrodes with a thin insulator in between, allowing for quantum tunneling to create a superimposed state), nitrogen-vacancy centers (a common natural defect in diamond), or other types of qubits, quantum computers are able to consider many solutions simultaneously by mapping superimposed states onto these qubits.
 The quantum amplitudes will constructively and destructively interfere, so we can measure the peak as the ‘correct’ response.

-Whatever form it takes, the quantum computer power relies on a set of quantum algorithms that provide substantial speedup over classical computing algorithms.
+Whatever form it takes, the quantum computer power relies on a set of quantum algorithms that provide a substantial speedup over classical computing algorithms.
 The most common examples are Shor’s algorithm (factoring) and Grover’s algorithm (search), but over 50 quantum algorithms exist to look at a wide range of problems and industries.
 For example, materials science is a core discipline that has influence in every other high-tech industry.
-Processing power in computers is no longer increasing as quickly as before, since silicon is not able to handle the load without overheating.
 Faster flight depends on better aerospace materials which can shield from radiation or stand up to heat.
 A quantum computer could possibly simulate new structures and their properties to find materials suited to these applications.
 A quantum computer, naturally, could also efficiently simulate quantum systems, as well as advance core physics research.

 What is another problem a quantum computer can solve?